LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumReadmeShort.md

 Does it say `SKSE` in the right hand side, next to that big RUN button?
 Yeah?
 Good.
 Click that big RUN button then.

 Make your character.
 Select whatever options you want, it doesn't matter.

-Press Escape.
-Select `Mod Config`.

-Go to the MCM Recordings and run the TempusMCMs recording.

-Edit other things in the MCMs if you want to.

 Have fun.
 I'm on [Discord](https://discord.gg/yABEjwB) if you need me.